 To accommodate the growing numbers of parents using the service the group applied for the grant to extend their toy library resources.

 In September Joe will start with a local registered childminder.
-George has Downs Syndrome and has difficulty with verbal expression but confidently uses sign language (Makaton).
-Unfortunately, the childminder does not use Makaton or British Sign Language so Joe will have no means of effective communication unless someone in the setting uses it as well.
+Joe has difficulty with verbal expression but confidently uses sign language (Makaton).
+Unfortunately, the childminder does not use Makaton or British Sign Language so Joe will have no means of effective communication unless someone in the setting can sign as well.

 The childminder applied for the grant to train in Makaton.